Intro to OSHA Training & Certification

 The main violations are willful, serious, other-than-serious, and repeated.
 However, OSHA also issues penalties for employers that falsify information, violating posting requirements, or fail to abate previously cited violations.

 OSHA came into existence by President Nixon in 1970 when he signed the OSH Act.
 It was formally organized in 1971.
 There were a number of factors and tragedies that led up to OSHA’s creation.

 In most cases, OSHA does not give warnings before they arrive on site to conduct an inspection.
-Employers can require that OSHA compliance officers obtain a warrant before they enter the worksite.
+Employers can require that OSHA alignment officers obtain a warrant before they enter the worksite.

 OSHA cannot shut down a job.
 That is a misconception.
 Only a court order can.
 In some cases, an inspector may request an employer to shut down a process that is imminently dangerous.